jkantor8/BlackjackProject/README.md

 # Description

-	' This is a basic Blackjack program that allows a single player to play against a dealer.
+	This is a basic Blackjack program that allows a single player to play against a dealer.
 The game is able to create a deck, shuffle the cards, then deal two cards to each player, with only one of the dealer card's showing.
 The player can hit H or S to hit or stay as long as they have not exceeded 21.
-Once they have stayed or busted, the dealer's other card is shown and cards are added to their hand until they bust or are at 17 or greater.'
+Once they have stayed or busted, the dealer's other card is shown and cards are added to their hand until they bust or are at 17 or greater.

 # Technologies Used